-Butter is a fatty substance often made with fresh cows’ milk but sometimes with sheep, goat, buffalo, and other mammals’ milk as well.
-There is also a heavy cream version of butter and usually this is used as a spread, condiment, or a cooking ingredient.
+Butter is a fatty substance typically made with fresh cows’ milk.
+There’s also a heavy cream version of butter which is often used as a spread condiment or a cooking ingredient.
 Dog’s probably shouldn’t be eating any version of it but let’s find out more.

-Animals can also have butter in moderation.
-Some vets believe animal fat, such as butter, can help with canine skin allergies.
+Though controversial, animals may also have butter in moderation.
+Some vets believe animal fat, butter included, can help with canine skin allergies.
 We are skeptical about it.
-Certainly its consumption must be in small dosages since dogs can easily become overweight and are susceptible to high cholesterol.
+Certainly its consumption must be in very small amounts since dogs are also prone to obesity and high cholesterol.

-Like people, dogs can have cholesterol problems although it is uncommon to significantly affect K9s.
-What causes cholesterol levels to go up in dogs is usually an increased absorption of cholesterol, especially after the pet has been given fatty foods.
-Not to scare you but an increase in production of cholesterol is associated with certain types of kidney disease.
-A decreased clearance of cholesterol could mean the thyroid gland and adrenal glands are not functioning properly.
+Like people, dogs can have cholesterol problems although it’s uncommon to significantly affect them.
+What causes cholesterol levels to go up in dogs is usually increased intake of fatty foods.
+An increase in production of cholesterol is associated with certain types of kidney disease.

 If your dog has diabetes, an inflamed pancreas, or if the bile ducts have an obstruction, butter certainly won’t help and could have contributed to such conditions.
-Further, if your dog is pregnant you should watch what she eats since she can easily get high cholesterol which isn’t optimal during a pregnancy.
+Further, if your dog is pregnant, withhold butter since high cholesterol is unhealthy during pregnancy.

 Some foods can be hazardous to your dog’s health and well-being.
 This is especially true for the foods that you yourself should not be eating.
 Something like raw meat and eggs, since it can contain bacteria, can make both humans and dogs sick.
 For dogs, there are additional foods you must know about!
 Browse the site to learn more.